cloudflare/miniflare/packages/miniflare/README.md

 - `https?: boolean`

-  Start an HTTPS server using a pre-generated self-signed certificate for `localhost`.
+  If `true`, start an HTTPS server using a pre-generated self-signed certificate for `localhost`.
 Note this certificate is not valid for any other hostnames or IP addresses.
 If you need to access the HTTPS server from another device, you'll need to generate your own certificate and use the other `https*` options below.

   ```shell
   $ openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out cert.pem